m-lamonaca/programming-notes/Database/MongoDB.md

 ## Sharding

-**Sharding** is a MongoDB concept through which big datasests are subdivided in smaller sets and distribuited towards multiple instances of MongoDB.
+**Sharding** is a MongoDB concept through which big datasets are subdivided in smaller sets and distributed towards multiple instances of MongoDB.
 It's a technique used to improve the performances of large queries towards large quantities of data that require al lot of resources from the server.

 A collection containing several documents is splitted in more smaller collections (_shards_)